NicolasBernaux/MOF-Test/readme.md

+# MOF-Test

+To allow api request you need to open the project with a server (mamp/lamp) or with `gulp run`

 # My template
 By Nicolas Bernaux

 ##   Installation

-To install this project on your computer,  follow these instructions :
+To install this project :

 - Update gulp-cli `sudo npm i -g gulp-cli`